Skip to main content

 Practice a healthy lifestyle: Eating a nutrient-rich and balanced diet, maintaining a healthy weight, and exercising as much as your pain allows can help you reduce inflammation and increase your mobility.

 Get enough sleep: Lack of quality sleep can make your pain worse.
-You can improve your chances of restful slumber by sticking to a routine, avoiding daytime naps, and ensuring your sleep environment is cool and dark.
+You can improve your chances of restful slumber by sticking to a routine, avoiding daytime naps, considering a mattress for back pain, and ensuring your sleep environment is cool and dark.

 Manage your stress: Pain and stress are intertwined.
 Practicing yoga, breathing exercises, journaling, and arts therapy (music, art, dance) can help you reduce stress levels and better cope with your discomfort.
 Meditation and mindfulness exercises are especially useful for dealing with pain's emotional effects.
 They can help improve your tolerance to pain and offer an "escape" from unpleasant and uncomfortable symptoms.